Optimizing Cellular Data Performance

 Frequency Bands Explained

-Each carrier has its cellular network deployed over various wireless frequency bands.
-If you want access to a carrier’s entire network, it helps to understand your carrier's roadmap and cellular frequency bands to select the right signal-enhancing gear.
+Each carrier's cellular network uses various and often carrier-specific wireless frequency bands.
+If you want access to a carrier’s entire network, it's helpful to understand the frequency bands the carrier supports, allowing you to select the right signal-enhancing gear.

 Hidden Multipliers: MIMO & Carrier Aggregation

-Understanding these core cellular technologies will help you better select gear to optimize cellular data performance.
+Understanding these core cellular technologies will help you select gear to optimize cellular data performance.

 Strategies For Signal & Performance Enhancing

-Building on the previous sections, this section goes over the specific strategies for improving cellular data performance - ranging from the extremely simple to the most complex.
-It also covers some specific advice for optimizing upload speeds - which is important for those dealing with large file uploads and live video broadcasting or conferencing.
+Building on the previous sections, this section covers specific strategies for enhancing cellular data performance, ranging from the straightforward to the more complex.
+It also provides specific advice for optimizing upload speeds, which is particularly important for those handling large file uploads and live video broadcasting or conferencing.

 Booster & Antenna Considerations

-This section continues the theme but goes deeper into how cellular boosters and antennas can help or hurt cellular data performance.
+This section continues the theme, delving deeper into how cellular boosters and antennas can either enhance or compromise cellular data performance.
 For example, the costs and benefits of using 2x2 MIMO in a 4x4 MIMO world, tips for utilizing directional antennas, and finding cell towers.

-Some routers on the market give you even further tools to help you optimize your data performance.
+Some routers on the market offer even more tools to help you optimize your data performance.
 This section covers concepts like band locking, bonding, and load balancing.

 Dealing With Network Congestion

 When the cellular towers at your current location are experiencing high traffic, your data performance can suffer.
-This section goes over what you can (and can't) do to get around this.
+This section covers what you can (and can't) do to get around this.

 Troubleshooting Guidelines